5 Tips on How to Improve Game IQ in Soccer Right Now

 Improve the Fundamental Technical Skills of the Game

-Mastering fundamental technical skills like ball control, passing, dribbling, and shooting creates the foundation that allows you to focus your mental capacity on higher-level processes like decision-making and awareness.
+Mastering fundamental technical skills such as ball control, first touch, passing, dribbling, shooting, and defending, creates the foundation that allows you to focus your mental capacity on higher-level processes like awareness, decision-making, composure, and creativity.
 When the basic skills of the game become automatic by instinct, you can shift your attention to reading space, recognizing different positions, and improving your soccer intelligence.

-Soccer intelligence is about more than reacting quickly; it’s also about anticipating what will happen next.
+Soccer IQ is about more than just reacting quickly, although that is important, it’s also about anticipating what will happen next.
 By improving your vision and scanning abilities, you’ll learn to recognize open spaces, track both teammates and opponents, and make faster decisions under pressure.

 Final Thoughts